 What happens when a rehearsal extends through lunch or dinner?

 We generally give the kids an hour for lunch or dinner, depending on the time.
-Students can bring meals from home, walk to Tom Thumb to buy something (must be 12+ to do this), or have parents bring them food.
+Students can bring meals from home, walk to a grocery store or nearby restaurant to buy something (must be 12+ with parent permission to do this), or have parents bring them food.
 Students will always be supervised (by a parent or an instructor) during these meal breaks.

 What if I have a conflict during a rehearsal?